VictorWu03/major-project-cs30/proposal.md

 ## Nice to have

-- Player vs. computer mode - using minimax/generating score based on board state (gomoku)
+- Player vs. computer mode - have the computer make moves by evaluating the board state.
+This will be done by giving a score to each board state.
 - Improving computer decisions using recursion and increasing the search depth to generate "smarter" moves
-- Imporved interface features
+- Improved interface features